syncthing/docs/users/contrib.rst

    $ snap install syncthing

-If you want to help testing the upcoming release, you can install the snap from the candidate channel:
+If you want to help testing the upcoming release, and get the newer features earlier, you can install the snap from the candidate channel:

-   $ snap install syncting --candidate
+   $ snap install syncthing --candidate

 CentOS
 ~~~~~~~~~~~~~~~